DOF: Axie Infinity players must pay income tax from trading ‘pets’

 Regardless of whether axies are paid by money or in kind, Tionko said these transactions were taxable.

-Tionko said even the cryptocurrency earned in Axie Infinity were taxable, although the government has yet to put in place a mechanism to determine the amount and actually collect tax from these digital assets.
+Tionko said even the cryptocurrencies earned in Axie Infinity were taxable, although the government had yet to put in place a mechanism to determine the amount and actually collect tax from these digital assets.

 Documents on the proposed P5.024-trillion 2022 national budget showed that over a third of the P3.29-trillion tax and non-tax revenues that the government programmed to collect next year would be sourced from income taxes.